AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/edit-tasks-in-a-list.md

    Changes are saved automatically and you cannot reverse them.

-### Edit tasks in a list and manually save changes
+### Edit tasks in a list and manually save changes {#edit-tasks-in-a-list-and-manually-save-changes}

 You can manually save changes you make to tasks in a list.
 When you save changes this way, you have the flexibility to reverse them before saving.